Faithful1/node-base-images/README.md

 Each version goes with the following tag format
 (ie, `sda/alpine-node:<tag>`).

-2. RUN `chmod u+x run-docker.sh` to give our entry file execute permission
+2. RUN `chmod u+x run-build.sh` to give our entry file execute permission

-3. RUN ./run-docker.sh to install the specified version you have created.
+3. RUN `./run-build.sh` to create the specified version you have created.

 Examples TO RUN A CONTAINER ON THE NEWLY CREATED IMAGE
 -------------------------------------------------------